There are two workflows for adding a new Gatsby Cloud site:

 Next, a pop up window should appear and prompt you to install the Gatsby Cloud app to your GitHub personal account.
 Click Install.

 After the GitHub app is installed, you will return to Gatsby Cloud.
-Enter a name in the "What should we call your new project?" field, then click Next to create the site.
+Here you can select a different GitHub organization to host the repository under as well as change the name of the repository that will be created if you prefer.
+Then click Next to create the site.

 3. Set-up Summary

-Click Finish and you will be taken to the Deploys tab of Site Overview page for your new site.
+Next, click View your new site and you will be taken to the main tab of Site Overview page for your new site.